tbclark3/ha-xweatherly/README.md

 - **Additional Functionality**:
   - A **Refresh** button on the device page for immediate data updates.
   - Full support for Home Assistant's unit system (metric or imperial).
+  - All sensors, including condition, forecast, and AQI, update with each update interval.
   - All entities are grouped under a single **XWeather device**, making them easy to find.

 ***